flowable/flowable-engine/docs/docusaurus/docs/dmn/ch06-DMN-Introduction.md

     -   &gt; (max): the result of the decision table is the largest value of all the outputs.

-    -   \# (count): the result of the decision table is the number of distinct outputs.
+    -   \# (count): the result of the decision table is the number of outputs.

+(Prior to version 1.2 of the DMN spec the definition of the `count` collect hit policy stated that only distinct outputs were taken into account.
+You can still force this behaviour by selecting `Force DMN 1.1` when saving a decision table)

 ### Input and Output expressions